 Edvisors publishes a book, Filing the FAFSA.
 This book provides a step-by-step guide to completing the FAFSA, with extensive tips and advice about avoiding common errors, maximizing the amount of aid eligibility and dealing with special circumstances.

-College financial aid administrators volunteer to help families with the FAFSA on evenings and weekends in January, February and March each year as part of College Goal Sunday.
-College Goal Sunday is sponsored by USA Funds and the Lumina Foundation.
-More information is available at www.collegegoalsundayusa.org.
+College financial aid administrators volunteer to help families with the FAFSA on evenings and weekends each year.
+More information is available at www.formyourfuture.org.

-There are state College Goal Sunday programs (or similar programs) in the following states:
+There are helpful programs in the following states:

 Free help is also available from local college financial aid offices and high school guidance counselors.